avillanueva1005/avillanueva1005.github.io/blogs/REDorianReport.md

 Do the research findings suggest a need for any future research?

 ## References

+Holler, J. 2021 (in preparation).
+Hurricane Dorian vs Sharpie Pen: an empirical test of social amplification of risk on social media.

 Wang, Z., X. Ye, and M. H. Tsou.
 2016.
 Spatial, temporal, and content analysis of Twitter for wildfire hazards. *Natural Hazards* 83 (1):523–540.
 DOI:[10.1007/s11069-016-2329-6](https://doi.org/10.1007/s11069-016-2329-6).